IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 A GUI also exist for Windows; MacOS supports cmake-gui.

-## Example with a library and application

-The example8 directory has an example with a main application and a library.

 ## Example Adding Setting Compiler Flag

 A common portability problem is platforms/compilers use different